AWS RDS

 Before you begin, you'll need:

-- An active account with Logz.io
+• An active Logz.io account

 Configure AWS to forward metrics to Logz.io